-- (3) A person under the age of 18 or a person whose judgment has been impaired and who, in the opinion of the Panel, does not understand the nature of a solemn declaration may be permitted to testify without taking such declaration if the Panel considers that the person is able to describe the matters of which he or she has knowledge and understands the meaning of the duty to speak the truth. - (4) 1A witness, other than an expert, who has not yet testified shall not be present during the testimony of another witness.
+- (4) 1A witness, other than an expert, who has not yet testified shall not be present during the testimony of another witness.
 2A witness who has heard the testimony of another witness shall not, for that reason alone, be disqualified from testifying.
-3A person who has participated in a Party's investigation shall not be precluded from being called as a witness on the ground that he or she has been present in the courtroom during the proceedings or has otherwise followed the proceedings. - (5) The Panel may refuse to hear a witness whose name does not appear on the list of witnesses filed by the calling Party pursuant to Rule 92(4) and (5), Rule 115(2) or Rule 116(2) and (5). - (6) 1A witness who appears before the Panel is compellable to provide testimony, unless otherwise provided for in the Law and the Rules, in particular Rule 148.
-2Rule 62 shall apply to a witness appearing before the Panel who is compellable to provide testimony. - (7) Following his or her testimony, a witness shall leave the courtroom, unless otherwise ordered.
+3A person who has participated in a Party's investigation shall not be precluded from being called as a witness on the ground that he or she has been present in the courtroom during the proceedings or has otherwise followed the proceedings. - (5) The Panel may refuse to hear a witness whose name does not appear on the list of witnesses filed by the calling Party pursuant to Rule 95(4) and (5), Rule 118(2) or Rule 119(2) and (5). - (6) 1A witness who appears before the Panel is compellable to provide testimony, unless otherwise provided for in the Law and the Rules, in particular Rule 151.
+2Rule 65 shall apply to a witness appearing before the Panel who is compellable to provide testimony. - (7) Following his or her testimony, a witness shall leave the courtroom, unless otherwise ordered.

-Rule 139 Statements, Questioning and Testimony of the Accused
+Statements, Questioning and Testimony of the Accused

 - (1) During the trial proceedings, the Accused may make unsworn statements relevant to the case. - (2) 1The Panel may, proprio motu or upon request by Victims' Counsel, ask specific questions to the Accused at any stage of the proceedings.
 2Before asking questions, the Panel shall inform the Accused that he or she has the right to remain silent and that no adverse inference shall be drawn from the Accused's silence. - (3) 1The Accused shall not be compelled to make a solemn declaration before making statements or answering questions.
-2The Judges shall assess the probative value, if any, of the Accused's statements or answers to questions. - (4) The Accused may also appear as a witness, in which case Rule 138(1) and (2) shall apply.
+2The Judges shall assess the probative value, if any, of the Accused's statements or answers to questions. - (4) The Accused may also appear as a witness, in which case Rule 141(1) and (2) shall apply.